By Jessie Festa. This guide to traveling Venice contains affiliate links to trusted partners!

 Weaving along the lovely green-hued waters and their striped-shirted gondola riders, past stands selling Venice t-shirts and cheap masks, and through throngs of selfie stick-toting tourists, you realize there are quieter moments to be had, often just a few feet away out of sight.

 The great thing about Venice is there is virtually no violent crime — though you’ll want some pickpocket-proof garments to ensure you don’t fall victim to the rampant pickpocketing.

 Often, I’d stumble upon a charming wine bar with outdoor seating or a creative sculpture garden.

 Bonus: there are no cars allowed, so despite the tourism there is a quiet calm to the place.

-Also, don’t miss my trip video, showcasing Venice, Florence, Tuscany, Umbria, the Amalfi Coast and Ischia!
+Also, don’t miss my Italy road trip video, showcasing Venice, Florence, Tuscany, Umbria, the Amalfi Coast, and Ischia!

-Our favorite thing to do was sip coffee or wine and watch locals driving their boats around town — because this is Venice, and instead of cars you’ll see people, garbage trucks and FedEx getting around by water.
+Our favorite thing to do was sip some Italian coffee or local wine and watch locals driving their boats around town — because this is Venice, and instead of cars you’ll see people, garbage trucks and FedEx getting around by water.

 1. Start With a Tour Of The City

 What’s most striking about Venice is the architecture, with beautiful ancient Venetian Gothic palaces and churches dating back to the 6th century.
 And while it’s nice to look at these structures and snap a photo, it makes the experience that much more immersive to understand what you’re really looking at.